salama/object-machine/design/language.md

 in syntax, how dynamic they are, and which oo features they implement.
 Especially how dynamic they are has determined if they are compiled or interpreted.

 Our goal is to be language independent in the sense that any dynamic object oriented language may be executed by the system.
+But we do want to compile, which will lead us to define out own system language.

 #### Objects and classes

 The machine must off course support the idea of objects with attributes and methods.

 Also each object has a class that may not change during it's life-cycle.
 A class may derive from other classes and derivation may change.

 An object may also carry methods directly and this allows some definition of meta or eigenclass.